Jeanne Leleu

 Jeanne Leleu (29 December 1898 – 11 March 1979) was a French pianist and composer.
 She was born in Saint-Mihiel in northeastern France; her father was a bandmaster and her mother a piano teacher.
 She entered the Conservatoire de Paris at the age of nine, where she studied with Marguerite Long, Georges Caussade, Alfred Cortot and Charles-Marie Widor.
 With Geneviève Durony, Leleu gave the premiere performance of Ravel's Ma mère l'oye in 1910.
-Ravel had composed his Prelude for a Paris Conservatoire sight-reading competition in 1913 and Leleu won the prize.
+Ravel composed his Prélude for a Paris Conservatoire sight-reading competition in 1913 and Leleu won the prize.

 Her cantata Beatrix won the Prix de Rome in 1923.
-(She was only the third women to win this premier Grand Prize after Lili Boulanger and Marguerite Canal.)
+(She was only the third woman to win this premier Grand Prize after Lili Boulanger and Marguerite Canal.)
 She went on to win two other prizes: Georges Bizet and Monbinne.

-In 1924 she took a position in the Villa Medicis in Rome, staying there for three years before returning to Paris.
+In 1924 she took a position at the French Academy in Rome in the Villa Medici, staying there for three years before returning to Paris.

-After completing her studies, Leleu took a position as professor of sight reading at the Conservatoire and, in 1947, she was named professor of harmony.
+After completing her studies, Leleu took a position as professor of sight-reading at the Conservatoire and, in 1947, she was named professor of harmony.
 She died in Paris at 80 years of age.